-- Knowledge of the fundamental constitution of the atom and the various types of chemical bonds. - Knowledge of the principles of chemical thermodynamics - Knowledge of the water-based reactions, acid-base theories, and their role in maintaining the homeostasis in the human body - Knowledge of the mechanisms of oxidation-reduction reactions - Knowledge of the fundamentals of the carbon chemistry and of the other main elements important in the biological world. - Knowledge of the different classes of organic compounds, with particular reference to those of potential biological interest - Knowledge of the principles of stereochemistry - Knowledge of the structure and function of the main biological macromolecules - Knowledge of the principles of enzymatic catalysis - Knowledge of the different metabolic cycles that occur in eukaryotic cells - Knowledge of the role of different "fuels" in energy production - Knowledge of the role of the mitochondrion as the power plant of the cell - Knowledge of the biosynthetic pathways of the main molecules of biochemical interest - Knowledge of the molecular basis of biological processes of eucariotic cells and microorganisms.
+- Knowledge of the fundamental constitution of the atom and the various types of chemical bonds. - Knowledge of the water-based reactions, acid-base theories, and their role in maintaining the homeostasis in the human body - Knowledge of the mechanisms of oxidation-reduction reactions - Knowledge of the fundamentals of the carbon chemistry and of the other main elements important in the biological world. - Knowledge of the different classes of organic compounds, with particular reference to those of potential biological interest - Knowledge of the principles of stereochemistry - Knowledge of the structure and function of the main biological macromolecules - Knowledge of the principles of enzymatic catalysis - Knowledge of the different metabolic cycles that occur in eukaryotic cells - Knowledge of the role of different "fuels" in energy production - Knowledge of the role of the mitochondrion as the power plant of the cell - Knowledge of the biosynthetic pathways of the main molecules of biochemical interest - Knowledge of the molecular basis of biological processes of eucaryotic cells